Azure/azure-powershell/src/Websites/Websites.Autorest/docs/Get-AzStaticWebAppBuildFunction.md

      WeatherForecast Microsoft.Web/staticSites/builds/functions
 ```

-This command lists all build functions under a static web.
+This command lists all functions of a particular static site build.

 ## PARAMETERS